top of page

 • How not to be a conversation hog

-• What to do during a get together
+• What to do during a get-together

 • Applying serious vs. comical language and situations in context

-• Discriminating and identifying emotions of others
+• Discriminating and identifying the emotions of others

 • Responding to the emotions of others